Julian Assange: Iraq and Afghan War logs

 WikiLeaks published the Afghan War logs in July 2010.
-It was described by the New York Times as "a six-year archive of classified military documents [that] offers an unvarnished and grim picture of the Afghan war".
+It was described by The New York Times as "a six-year archive of classified military documents [that] offers an unvarnished and grim picture of the Afghan war".

 In October 2010 WikiLeaks published the Iraq War logs, a collection of 391,832 United States Army field reports from the Iraq War covering from 2004 to 2009.
 Assange said that he hoped the publication would "correct some of that attack on the truth that occurred before the war, during the war, and which has continued after the war".

 Regarding his own role within WikiLeaks, Assange said, "We always expect tremendous criticism.
 It is my role to be the lightning rod... to attract the attacks against the organization for our work, and that is a difficult role.
 On the other hand, I get undue credit."
 Assange travelled often and tried to stay away from Western intelligence agencies by checking into hotels under false names, sleeping on sofas and floors, and using encrypted phones and cash.

-According to David Leigh and Luke Harding they had to persuade Assange to redact the names of Afghani informants, expressing their fear that they could be killed if exposed.
+According to David Leigh and Luke Harding they had to persuade Assange to redact the names of Afghan informants, expressing their fear that they could be killed if exposed.
 In their book WikiLeaks: Inside Julian Assange's War on Secrecy they say Declan Walsh heard Assange say at a dinner when asked about redaction "Well, they're informants, so if they get killed, they've got it coming to them.
 They deserve it."

 Assange denies making this statement; speaking on PBS Frontline about the accusations he said "It is absolutely right to name names.
 It is not necessarily right to name every name."
 John Goetz of Der Spiegel, who was also at the dinner, says that Assange did not make such a statement.